Strand of Oaks: Pope Killdragon (2010)

 Pope Killdragon is a self-released album by Showalter.
 The album was produced by audio engineer, Ben Vehorn.
-While holding onto Strand of Oak's folky sound, Vehorn added in synthesizers and effects pedals to create an album with a sound that was unexplored territory for Showalter.
+While holding onto Strand of Oaks' folky sound, Vehorn added in synthesizers and effects pedals to create an album with a sound that was unexplored territory for Showalter.
 In between tours, Showalter wrote music for what would become Dark Shores.
 He recorded this album with John Vanderslice who produced the songs.

 Pope Killdragon marked a turn in lyrical and musical style for Strand of Oaks.
-Its music featured strong Synth-pop influences, with Showalter explicitly citing Kate Bush and Tangerine Dream as influences on the sound of the album.
+Its music featured strong synthpop influences, with Showalter explicitly citing Kate Bush and Tangerine Dream as influences on the sound of the album.
 Lyrically, the album marked a turn to surrealism and fantasy with fewer autobiographical elements than Leave Ruin.

 Despite receiving largely positive reviews, including an 8.1 from Pitchfork, and a B on Consequence of Sound, the album sold poorly and received little attention before the release of Heal.